edutap-eu/.github/profile/README.md

 1. Core (Generic) :avocado:

-   - Connect to pass providers like Google, Apple or Host Card Emulations (HCI) like Legic, NXP or HID with a unified Wallet Communication API (WCAPI).
+   - Connect to pass providers like Google, Apple or Host Card Emulations (HCI) like Legic, NXP or HID with a unified Wallet Communication API (Wallet-API).
    - Povide Callback Applications and event delegation.
    - Provide a Pass Issuing Management Portal.
+   - Provide a Pass Issuing Frontend

 3. Mandant Specific Applications (MasA) :hamburger:

-   Every HEI has different ways to store data, offer services, use hardware etc. We plan to provide examples for more generic services and generic programming libraries to not reinvent the wheel for every HEI.
+   Every Heigher Education Instituition (HEI) has different ways to store data, offer services, use hardware etc.
+   We plan to provide examples for more generic services and generic programming libraries to not reinvent the wheel for every HEI.

 2. Central Service Directory :plate_with_cutlery:

-   - Provide a management system to announce services (like a library, canteen, lab access) on Higher Education Institutes (HIS) to a central directory.
+   - Provide a management system to announce services (like a library, canteen, lab access) on Higher Education Institutes (HEIs) to a central directory.

-   - Provide a search portal to find services and information how to get the digital passes to access these services..
+   - Provide a search portal to find services and information how to get the digital passes to access these services.

-   - Provide a ReST API to include the directory entries in the HEI portal.
+   - Provide a REST API to include the directory entries in the HEI portal.
    - Provide micro search portals for HEIs without resources to integrate in their own portal.
 Offer simple customization features (style/ logo overrides)

 4. Infrastructure and Deployment :bento:

-   Since the core applications are planned to run in every HEIs infrastructure we plan to provide detailled instructions how to use edutap from a system administration point of view.
+   Since the core applications are planned to run in every HEIs infrastructure we plan to provide detailled instructions how to use eduTAP from a system administration point of view.

    We plan to offer ready to use containers for the reusable parts of the system, ready to run on Kubernetes or Docker Swarm (and othe OCI compatible platforms).